andrewabarca/bizible.en/help/bizible-tracking/setting-up-tracking/adding-bizible-script.md

 `<script type="text/javascript" src="//cdn.bizible.com/scripts/bizible.js" async=""></script>`

 Hardcoding the JavaScript into the `<head>` of your pages ensures the Bizible script will load first and referral information isn't missed.
 The Bizible JavaScript loads asynchronously.
 If hardcoding, the JavaScript must be manually added to Marketing Automation.
-Click [here](http://docs.marketo.com/x/kwAgAQ) to check out the related articles.

 >[!TIP]
 >
->Learn how to make sure your script is [GDPR compliant](http://docs.marketo.com/x/FQAfAg).
+>Learn how to make sure your script is [GDPR compliant](/help/security-and-compliance/compliance-related-resources/ensuring-consent-for-gdpr-in-bizible-js.md).

 ## Tag Management Systems {#tag-management-systems}